ToolJet/ToolJet/docs/versioned_docs/version-2.14.0/workflows/overview.md

 </div>
 <br/>

 Referring to the **errorMessage** identifier of the *sendSMS* node, we'll use the **If condition** node to end the workflow with a success or failure message.
 Create an outgoing flow from the *sendSMS* node and select **If condition**.
-The If condition node will have one incoming flow and two outgoing flows.
-This node accepts a logical expression and evaluates it.
+The If condition node can have one or two incoming flows and two outgoing flows.
+For our use-case we need just one incoming flow.

+The **If condition** node accepts a logical expression and evaluates it.
 The outgoing flow connected to the green circle will execute if the logical expression is evaluated to `true`, and the one with the red circle will execute if the logical expression is evaluated to `false`.

 <div style={{textAlign: 'center'}}>
     <img style={{padding: '10px'}} className="screenshot-full" src="/img/workflows/overview/if-condition.png" alt="If condition flow" />